UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

   to the end of your profile (e.g.` ~/.zsh_profile`).
 Don't go any further until you have sorted this out.

 3. Set up your NASA Earthdata login on the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).

-4. Store the Earthdata password locally.
-Do this by running the following, and entering your Earthdata login and password when prompted:

-        ipython -c "from geog0111.cylog import earthdata; earthdata(True);"

-   The `True` argument to `earthdata` performs a test of the login that will fail if the login fails.
-Be aware that if you run this test on a Wednesday, it may fail simply because the NASA servers go down for maintenance.
-If it fails for other reasons,  reset your password cache with:

-        ipython -c "from geog0111.cylog import earthdata; earthdata(do_test=True,force=True);"

-5. Download the majority of the datasets you'll need (this will take an hour or so):

-        bin/get-datasets.sh

-6. Build database and set CACHE_FILE (this will take a few minutes to run) (assuming you are using bash -- if not change profile accordingly):

-        bin/sort-db.sh  > ~/.url_db/.db.yml
-        touch ~/.bash_profile
-        grep -v CACHE_FILE < ~/.bash_profile  > /tmp/.profile.$$
-        echo "export CACHE_FILE=${HOME}/.url_db/.db.yml" >> /tmp/.bash_profile.$$
-        mv /tmp/.profile.$$ ~/.bash_profile
+Store the Earthdata password locally when you come across it in the notes.

-7. Launch jupyter or jupyterlab server
+4. Launch jupyter or jupyterlab server

           jupyter notebook